netdata/netdata/docs/netdata-cloud/README.md

     NC <-->|secure connection| Agents
 ```

-Netdata Cloud provides the following features, on top of what the Netdata agents already provide:
+Netdata Cloud provides the following features, on top of what the Netdata Agents already provide:

 1. **Horizontal scalability**: Netdata Cloud allows scaling the observability infrastructure horizontally, by adding more independent Netdata Parents and Children.
 It can aggregate such, otherwise independent, observability islands into one uniform and integrated infrastructure.